Privacy and cookies policy

 (d) the legal bases of the processing.

-2.3 We may process your account data (“account data“).
+2.3 We may process your account data (“account data”).
 The account data may include your name and email address.
-The source of the account data is you or the person who may have referred you.
-The account data may be processed for the purposes of operating our website, providing our services, ensuring the security of our website and services, maintaining back-ups of our databases and communicating with you.
-The legal basis for this processing is consent OR our legitimate interests, namely the proper administration of our website and business.
+The source of the account data is you.]
+The account data may be processed [for the purposes of operating our website, providing our services, ensuring the security of our website and services, maintaining back-ups of our databases and communicating with you.
+The legal basis for this processing is our legitimate interests, namely the proper administration of our website and business.

-2.7 We may process information contained in any enquiry you submit to us regarding goods and/or services (“enquiry data“).
-The enquiry data may be processed for the purposes of offering, marketing and selling or provision of relevant goods and/or services to you.
+2.6 We may process information contained in any enquiry you submit to us regarding goods and/or services (“enquiry data”).
+The enquiry data may be processed for the purposes of offering, marketing and selling or providing relevant goods and/or services to you.
 The legal basis for this processing is consent.

-2.12 We may process any of your personal data identified in this policy where necessary for the purposes of obtaining or maintaining insurance coverage, managing risks, or obtaining professional advice.
-The legal basis for this processing is our legitimate interests, namely the proper protection of our business against risks.
+2.10 We may process any of your personal data identified in this policy where necessary for the purposes of obtaining or maintaining insurance coverage, managing risks, or obtaining professional advice.
+The legal basis for this processing is our legitimate interests, namely [the proper protection of our business against risks.

 3. Providing your personal data to others